Pierre the Maze Detective

-The narrative follows Pierre, a young detective who specializes in mazes, and his companion Carmen, as they pursue the elusive Phantom Thief X (also known as Mr. X), whose magical thefts turn cities into labyrinths.
-In each spread, Pierre begins at the maze’s starting point while the thief appears at the goal, framing the reader’s progress as a visual chase through the story’s world.
+The narrative follows Pierre, a young detective who specializes in mazes, and his companion Carmen, as they pursue the elusive Phantom Thief X (also known as Mr. X), whose mischief magically turn cities into labyrinths.
+Each spread includes a labyrinthic crowded scene with Pierre at the starting point of a maze, and Mr. X at the end of it, making it the reader's challenge to help Pierre through the maze in pursuit of his nemesis.